Find Grad Schools

 116 Yearly Graduations

 Lamar University is the 18th most popular school in the nation for students seeking a master's degree in mental health services.
 Each year, around 16,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,228 per year, while in-state graduate students, on average, pay $6,471 per year.
-During the 2020-2021 academic year, 116 people received their master's degree in mental health services from Lamar University.
-About 84% of this group were women, and 50% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 116 people received their master's degree in mental health services from Lamar University.
+Around 52% of these students were from an underrepresented racial-ethnic group, and 78% were women.

 113 Yearly Graduations

 University of Washington - Seattle Campus comes in at #19 on our list of the most popular colleges offering master's degrees in mental health services.
 Each year, around 48,100 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $10,927 per year, while in-state graduate students, on average, pay $16,605 per year.
-The mental health services program at University of Washington - Seattle Campus awarded 113 master's degrees during the 2020-2021 school year.
-About 88% of this group were women, and 49% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $11,189 per year, while in-state graduate students, on average, pay $17,004 per year.
+During the most recent year for which we have data, 113 people received their master's degree in mental health services from UW Seattle.
+Of these students, 79% were women and 45% were members of underrepresented racial-ethnic groups.

 112 Yearly Graduations

 The 20th most popular school in the country for mental health services majors who are seeking their master's degree is University of Phoenix - Arizona.
 Each year, around 89,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,153 per year.
-During the 2020-2021 academic year, 112 people received their master's degree in mental health services from UOPX - Arizona.
-About 83% of this group were women, and 26% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,239 per year.
+During the most recent year for which we have data, 112 people received their master's degree in mental health services from UOPX - Arizona.
+Of these students, 87% were women and 37% were members of underrepresented racial-ethnic groups.

 Below are some popular majors that are similar to mental health services that offer master’s degrees.